FellanNokes/data_modeling_felix_kjellberg_DE25/exercises/exercise0.md

 a) Describe the entities in this conceptual ERD.

+**Customer:** Probably contains name, contact info and most likely and number ID

+**Rental:** Probably contains customer_id, car_id, rental_date, return_date and staff_id or name

+**Car:** Probably contains car_id make and model etc

 b) Write out the relationship labels.

+customer and car are linked to rental

 c) Describe the relationships between the entities (one-to-many, one-to-one and many-to-many).

+Each customer can make multiple rentals

+Each car can be rented multiple times by different customers

 d) Define the relationship statement for example: "A Customer can have one or more Rentals".

+yes, same question as c

 ## 2. University management system